Community Led Housing

 These are groups of self-contained dwellings with the benefit of shared additional facilities which are all managed by a group.
 The shared facility may be a large kitchen where group meals are shared, or a hall where meetings and classes may be hosted.
 It can be a communal garden facility.
-For more information visit UK Cohousing.
+For more information visit the UK Cohousing website.

 Community Custom and Self-build

-Community led housing can involve market sale, discount market sale, shared ownership, market rent, affordable rent, rent to buy, or a combination thereof.
+Community led housing can involve homes that are market sale, discount market sale, shared ownership, market rent, affordable rent, rent to buy, or a combination thereof.
 Its diversity is its strength and means that it can tackle a wide range of housing needs.

 Community led housing can empower local communities, making them more resilient and able to address issues in their community, such as: